umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Attaching-Workflows/Workflow-Types/index.md

 * URL (required)
 * Method
-* Xsltfile - used to transform the XML
+* XsltFile - used to transform the XML
 * Headers - map the needed files
 * User and password